Rheumatoid arthritis (RA for short) is the inflammatory disease of the joints that occurs most frequently.

 - Laboratory blood tests

-The earlier an effective treatment is started, the greater the chance of having a positive influence on the inflammatory process and stopping the destruction of the joints.
+The earlier an effective therapy is launched, the greater the chance of positively influencing the process of inflammation and checking the destruction of the joints.

-However, the progressive destruction of the joints can be prevented by appropriate treatment, and joint function can thus be preserved in most cases.
+The progressive destruction of the joints can however be prevented by suitable treatment, so preserving the functionality of the joints in most cases.

-- Physical therapy (cold or heat applications, baths)
+- Physical therapy (cold or hot treatments, baths)

 - Psychosocial support

-The rheumatologist selects the appropriate therapeutic options from those available, in order to offer the best possible therapy for the patient.
+The rheumatologist will choose the most suitable approach from the therapeutic options available, in order to offer the best possible therapy for the patient.

-Leflunomide is one of the medicines known as DMARDs, which are able to slow or stop disease progression.
-Leflunomide is used to treat adults with active rheumatoid arthritis and psoriatic arthritis.
-Clinical trials have shown that leflunomide slows the bone destruction caused by the disease, reduces the inflammatory reactions and improves the patient’s life quality to a significant degree.
+Leflunomide belongs to the class of drugs known as DMARDs which act to check the progress of the disease.
+Leflunomide medac is used to treat adults with an active form of rheumatoid arthritis.
+Clinical studies have shown that leflunomide slows down the bone destruction resulting from the disease, reduces the inflammatory reactions and improves the patient’s life quality to a significant degree.

-A therapeutic effect can usually be expected after 4 to 6 weeks but may increase further over the following 4 to 6 months.
+The therapeutic effect can generally be expected to show after 4 to 6 weeks, but can increase further in the course of the following 4 to 6 months.